 5. Organization Culture – ensuring building an organizational culture that really cares about the wellbeing of its employees, a culture of appreciation, a culture where employees feel proud to work at Schneider and give their best at all times and see Schneider as an org that cares about their well-being, about the planet and the society

 Schneider has moved from just focusing on Health interventions to a more holistic approach to Wellbeing.
-It is important to understand the employee challenges at the grass root level and also take into consideration of the different needs of gen X, Y and Z. At Schneider, they ensure all the initiatives cater to holistic Wellbeing and are not just constrained to a surface level thus going deep into the organization and forming part of culture.
-This, thereby works for the different needs and pockets of the organization which is so vast and multi-dimensional.
+It is important to understand the employee challenges at the grass-root level and also take into consideration the different needs of gen X, Y, and Z. At Schneider, they ensure all the initiatives cater to holistic Wellbeing and are not just constrained to a surface level.
+Thus going deep into the organization and forming part of the culture.
+This thereby works for the different needs and pockets of the organization which is so vast and multi-dimensional.

-The best way to implement wellbeing programs in any organization is to build a strong community and create a network of wellbeing champions to ensure that the WB initiatives are further cascaded and implemented at all levels of the organization.
+The best way to implement wellbeing programs in any organization is to build a strong community and create a network of champions to ensure that the WB initiatives are further cascaded and implemented at all levels of the organization.
 This also leaves enough room for customization according to the location/cultural needs.
-This is augmented by an animation system that has communities, webinars, etc. bringing the message and clarity of Wellbeing to the larger employee base.
+This is augmented by an animation system that has communities, webinars, etc. bringing the message and clarity to the larger employee base.

-To drive engagement and empowerment, employees through a bottoms-up approach are creating a wave of cultural change in the organization by coming together and experimenting actions that enhance their wellbeing.
+To drive engagement and empowerment, employees through a bottoms-up approach are creating a wave of cultural change in the organization by coming together and experimenting with actions that enhance their wellbeing.
 Lipika also adds, “If you want your wellbeing initiatives to be successful they should be driven by employees.
 In fact, HR should just be the mediator and employees should feel empowered to create a strong community feeling in the organization.”